Moirai7/LLMSupportedProgramRepair/README.md

 ```
 ## option 2: If your computer does not support AMD

-For easy setup, if your computer support virtualbox, you may use vagrant to install an ubuntu VM.
+For easy setup, if your computer supports virtualbox, you may use vagrant to install an ubuntu VM.
-After installing vagrant and virtualbox, the following steps are required:
+After installing vagrant(https://developer.hashicorp.com/vagrant/downloads) and virtualbox(https://www.virtualbox.org/), the following steps are required:
 ```
 git clone https://github.com/Moirai7/LLMSupportedProgramRepair.git
 vagrant up
 vagrant ssh #(password: vagrant)
 ```
+Every time when you run `vagrant up`, you have opened the vm(check out your vituralbox desktop).
+And when you run `vagrant ssh`, you have logged to the vm.
+Your local file has automatically synced with the vm.
+So when you run the following experiments("python3.9 bugscpp.py ..."), make sure you have run `vagrant up & varant ssh`.

 ## option3:
 if you are using mac M1, M2, and M3, you could use UTM and install an ubuntu VM manually